yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 These metrics can support campaign planning, real-time monitoring, and segmentation logic.
 In future modelling efforts, they can also inform propensity scoring and help forecast campaign outcomes more accurately.

-## 3. Expected Outcome: Key Metrics for Tracking Customer Engagement

-Based on current analysis, the following metrics are most useful for monitoring campaign and customer responsiveness:

-- Engagement rate: The primary outcome metric for campaigns.
-- Click-through rate (CTR): The most reliable campaign-level predictor of engagement.
-- Clicks per day and Impressions per day: Effective pacing metrics to assess campaign momentum.
-- Campaign duration: Track engagement decay beyond the 30-day mark.
-- Campaign type and channel used: These remain important categorical drivers with actionable insight.
-- Product bundling: Monitor `num_products_owned` as a proxy for engagement readiness on the customer side.

-These metrics can support real-time performance monitoring, segmentation logic, and more accurate forecasting of future campaign outcomes.

 ---
 # Appendix